Greater Croatia: Modern developments

-The 2021 Balkan non-papers, were two documents of unknown origin, with several sources claiming that they had been drafted by the government of Slovenia.
+The 2021 Balkan non-papers were two documents of unknown origin dealing with a suggested dissolution of Bosnia and Herzegovina, which several sources claimed had been drafted by the government of Slovenia.
 The first non-paper called for the "peaceful dissolution" of Bosnia and Herzegovina with the annexation of Republika Srpska and great parts of Herzegovina and Central Bosnia into a Greater Serbia and Greater Croatia, leaving a small Bosniak state in what is central and western Bosnia.

 Lands of Greater Croatia

-Most commonly encompassed regions of Greater Croatia or its "sphere of influence" include:
+The "sphere of influence" within Greater Croatia include: